isomerpages/mlaw-corp/news/press-releases/_posts/2019-04-01-New-Bill-to-Protect-Society-from-Online-Falsehoods-and-Malicious-Actors.md

 **Key Features of the Bill**

 {:start="7"}
-7. The Bill targets falsehoods, not opinions and criticisms.
-The Bill defines a falsehood as a statement of fact that is false or misleading.
+7. <u>The Bill targets falsehoods, not opinions and criticisms.</u> The Bill defines a falsehood as a statement of fact that is false or misleading.
 It does not cover opinions, criticisms, satire or parody.
 Annex E sets out some examples of falsehoods and opinions to demonstrate the scope of the Bill.

 {:start="8"}
-8. Corrections will be the primary action.
-Corrections will be the primary response to a harmful online falsehood that is actively spreading.
+8. <u>Corrections will be the primary action.</u> Corrections will be the primary response to a harmful online falsehood that is actively spreading.
 Corrections will usually require the facts to be put up alongside the falsehood, so that the facts can travel together with the falsehood.
 Online platforms may also be required to ensure that those who previously saw the falsehood also see the correction (see Annex F for why this is needed).

 {:start="9"}
 9. The falsehood will not be removed; the facts will be put up alongside, so people can decide for themselves.
 Research shows that corrections work, and are an important antidote to falsehoods.